-Bethesda plans to launch a Fallout 76 beta ahead of the game’s release in mid-November.
+Bethesda Fallout 76 beta launches ahead of the game’s release in mid-November.
 While there are some great reasons to give the beta a go, some people might want to skip it.

 Fallout 76 pre-orders are live at Bethesda and at retailers around the globe.
 The game is sold in three different formats, each with a different price point and features.

 The standard version is the no frills $60 copy of the game.
 There’s a $80 Tricentennial Edition that comes with a copy of the game and some bonus in-game items.

 There’s also a $200 Power Armor Edition and it includes a real life Power Armor helmet amongst other collectibles.
 Power Armor Edition stock is limited so those who want the bundle on November 14th should put in a pre-order today.